 - New York City Bar Association

-Gayle Klein (nee Rosenstein) is a Principal in the New York Office.
+Gayle Klein is a Principal in the New York Office.
 Ms. Klein focuses on business litigation, particularly including disputes over complex financial transactions, breaches of fiduciary duty, theft of trade secrets, and violations of non-competition agreements.
 She also has extensive experience defending against consumer class actions.
-Ms. Klein regularly litigates against financial institutions and high-profile companies and is Co-Chair of the firm's mortgage-backed securities task force.
-The firm’s banking and financial litigation practice is ranked “Tier 1” both nationally and in New York City by U.S. News – Best Lawyers in the 2014 edition of Best Law Firms.
+Ms. Klein regularly litigates against financial institutions and high-profile companies and is Co-Chair of the firm's financial products team.
+The firm’s banking and financial litigation practice is ranked “Tier 1” both nationally and in New York City by U.S. News – Best Lawyers in the 2016 edition of Best Law Firms.
+The Wall Street Journal has also recognized McKool Smith as one of the premier firms in the country taking on this kind of work.

 Efficient discovery and rigorous trial preparation are the hallmarks of Ms. Klein's practice philosophy.
 Ms. Klein first seeks to understand her clients' ultimate goals and then designs case strategy around those goals.
 Her precision focus helps companies get out of litigation what is best for their businesses.
 Ms. Klein's confidence in her team's abilities often is demonstrated through the use of success-based fee engagements for both plaintiffs and defendants.